[Interview] Does North Macedonia really exist?

 Does North Macedonia really exist?

-Its language and history give North Macedonia its identity for president Stevo Pendarovski, but, for Bulgaria, neither of them are real.
+Its language and history give North Macedonia its identity for president Stevo Pendarovski, but for Bulgaria neither of them are real, in a dispute holding up EU enlargement.

 "The mainstay of our identity is our language, after that, history, our shared history with our compatriots," Pendarovski told EUobserver in an interview.